Azure-Samples/azure-intelligent-edge-patterns/edge-ai-void-detection/edgedevice/azure-stack.md

     keys section of your registry in the Azure portal.
 `docker login -u 'ACR username' -p 'ACR password' 'ACR login
         server'`
-1. In the VS Code explorer, right-click the deployment.iotedgevm.template.json file and select Build and Push IoT Edge solution.
+1. In the VS Code explorer, right-click the `deployment.iotedgevm.template.json` file and select **Build and Push IoT Edge solution**.
 The containers will be pushed to the container registry.

 ## Deploy to Azure Stack